Feelings (Morris Albert song): Certifications

-Dispute over authorship
+Usage in media

+The composition has also been featured in several films, including An Officer and a Gentleman (1982), Breakfast on Pluto (2005), and the animated short film Shrek in the Swamp Karaoke Dance Party (2001).
+In one episode of the television series The Muppet Show, the character Beaker sings the song.

+In Brazil, in addition to being part of Corrida do Ouro, "Feelings" was also included in the soundtracks of Uga Uga, in 2000, and Chamas da Vida, in 2008.

+Plagiarism lawsuit

-At the time of "Feelings"'s greatest commercial success, it was solely credited to Albert himself.
-In 1986, the French songwriter Loulou Gasté sued Morris Albert for copyright infringement, claiming that "Feelings" plagiarized the melody of his 1956 song "Pour Toi".
+At the time of the release, "Feelings" was solely credited to Albert himself.
+In 1986, the French songwriter Louis Gasté sued Albert for copyright infringement, claiming that "Feelings" plagiarized the melody of his 1956 song "Pour Toi" (For you).
 Gasté won the lawsuit, upheld on appeal in 1988; they now share the credits of the song.

 Recordings of the song have credited authorship variously to Albert alone, to Albert and Gasté (since the late 1980s), to Albert and Michel Jourdan (because of the French lyrics Dis-Lui), and to Albert and "Kaisermann".
 The last of these attributions is redundant, since the singer's real name is Mauricio Alberto Kaisermann.

 Other versions

-In the years after its release, "Feelings" has been performed by many other vocalists.
+"Feelings" has been covered by more than 300 artists, including the following:

 A version by Chicago soul singer Walter Jackson reached number 93 on Billboard's pop chart in January 1977.
+It also peaked at number nine on the R&B/Hip-Hop Songs chart.

 In 1975 Wess recorded the cover of the song for the album Wess & Dori released in Brazil (Young, 304.1052).